 The Southern Province occupies the north shore of Lake Huron (Figure 3.1) and in Canada consists of a group of metasedimentary rocks of Early Proterozoic age, 2.4 to 2.2 billion years old, named the Huronian Supergroup (Figure 3.2).
 The Huronian Supergroup was subjected to deformation during what is called the Penokean Orogeny, around 1.8 billion years ago, forming the Penokean Fold Belt.
-The Southern Province in Canada also includes the Sudbury Igneous Complex far to the east of the Township and volcanic and mafic intrusive rocks far west of the Township of The North Shore, in the area of Thunder Bay.
+The Southern Province in Canada also includes the Sudbury Igneous Complex far to the east of the City and volcanic and mafic intrusive rocks far west of the City of Elliot Lake, in the area of Thunder Bay.

-Figure 3.2 shows the regional bedrock geology for the Township of The North Shore and surrounding area.
-The regional bedrock geology is dominated by the Archean Ramsey-Algoma Granitoid Complex, which is a large granitic complex that intruded the older metavolcanic and subordinated metasedimentary rocks of the Whiskey Lake Greenstone Belt, located approximately 10 km northeast of the Township of The North Shore.
-Smaller intrusions such as the Parisien Lake Syenite and the East Bull Lake Intrusive Suite, about 20 km northeast of the Township, constitute part of the Ramsey-Algoma Granitoid Complex.
+Figure 3.2 shows the regional bedrock geology for the City of Elliot Lake and surrounding area.
+The regional bedrock geology is dominated by the Archean Ramsey-Algoma Granitoid Complex, which is a large granitic complex that intruded the older metavolcanic and subordinated metasedimentary rocks of the Whiskey Lake Greenstone Belt.
+Smaller intrusions such as the Parisien Lake Syenite and the East Bull Lake Intrusive Suite, about 15 km east of the City, constitute part of the Ramsey-Algoma Granitoid Complex.
 Parts of the Whiskey Lake Greenstone Belt and of the Ramsey-Algoma Granitoid Complex are overlain by the metasedimentary rocks of the Huronian Supergroup (Figure 3.2).
 All the geological units in the region are intruded by dykes of different ages.

-The main geologic units present in the Township of The North Shore and surrounding area are further described below.
+The main geologic units present in the City of Elliot Lake and surrounding area are further described below.